Gaya/gaya.pizza/blog/contents/articles/queryloader2-preload-your-images-with-ease/index.md

               name: "onComplete"
               type: "function"
               desc: "This function is called once the loading and animation are completed."
+            -
+              name: "onProgress"
+              type: "function"
+              desc: "This function is called when an image is loaded.
+Gets parameters percentage, imagesLoaded, totalImages."
 ---
 Gaya Design is back in business and hitting hard with a redo of the 2009 script QueryLoader.
 I kept getting e-mails and comments about it and thought I had left it just hanging there for way too long.
 It had become very outdated.
 So here it is: version 2 of QueryLoader!